 Encourage individuals who are sick to stay home and get tested for COVID-19.

 Schools should post signage and otherwise communicate to students and staff that they are discouraged from entering buildings or boarding school transportation if ill.

+Schools must exclude any student or school personnel that exhibit symptoms of COVID-19 (1) until they test negative for COVID-19 or for a minimum of 10 days, (2) until they are fever free for 24 hours and (3) until 48 hours after diarrhea and vomiting have ceased.
 Individuals who have or self-report a temperature greater than 100.4 degrees Fahrenheit/38 degrees Celsius or currently have known symptoms of COVID-19 may not enter school buildings.
 Symptoms of COVID-19 include fever, cough, shortness of breath or difficulty breathing, chills, fatigue, muscle and body aches, headache, sore throat, new loss of taste or smell, vomiting, or diarrhea.
-Individuals who exhibit or self-report symptoms should be referred to a medical provider for evaluation, testing, treatment, and information about when they can return to school, according to the Decision Tree for Symptomatic Individuals and Interim Post- Vaccination Considerations for Schools.
+Individuals who exhibit or self-report symptoms should be referred to a medical provider for evaluation, testing, treatment, and information about when they can return to school, according to the COVID-19 Exclusion Protocols and Interim Post-Vaccination Considerations for Schools.

 Clean and disinfect surfaces in schools to maintain healthy environments.

 Districts and schools should develop sanitation procedures per recommendations of the CDC, IDPH, and local health departments.
 In April 2021, the CDC issued a scientific brief on SARS-CoV-2 and surface transmission for indoor environments that concluded: